 Login to your Facebook profile and look for the "Publishing Tool" or "Videos" links.

 Click on the "LIVE" or "+Live" links to enter the Facebook Live Studio Creator.
 Use your camera as video source, or select the "Connect" tab to use a media encoder.

 Check the "Use a persistent stream key" box.

 Copy the RTMPS path and stream key to the Videolinq Endpoint profile and Save.

 When you start your media encoder, the live stream will reach Facebook Live.
 If you are streaming to YouTube or Twitter, the video will reach these destinations too.

 Did you find this article helpful?
-Open a video trial account and live stream to Facebook and to many other social media platforms!
+Open a free Videolinq plan and live stream to Facebook, YouTube, Twitter and many other social media platforms at the same time!